pupilfirst/wd201-scripts/todo-user-interface/todo-interface-milestone/README.md

 # Text

 ## Problem Description
-To complete this milestone, you have to make two changes to the To-Do manager HTML page, as per the design given.
+To complete this milestone, you have to make two changes to the To-Do manager page, as per the design given.
+Update the `views/index.ejs` file to:

 1. Show the number of Todo's for every category (Due Today, Due Tomorrow, Remaining), just after the heading.
 2. And for remaining To-dos, show the due date just after the To-Do description.